 The temporary guidance from the Department of Health and Social Care (DHSC) comes as clinicians and organisations – including the RCGP – had called on the Government to relax rules amid concerns around low stocks of palliative and other pain relief medication during the pandemic.

-Reasons for the repurposing may include if a patient dies; or if the supply of their medicine is interrupted, in which case they may receive another patient’s surplus medicine.
+Reasons for the reuse of medication in care homes may include if a patient dies; or if the supply of their medicine is interrupted, in which case they may receive another patient’s surplus medicine.

 The news comes as the Covid-19 death toll from care homes has now topped 3,000, based on latest ONS statistics, as total deaths in the UK have now reached over 26,000.

-Care home or hospice staff still need to obtain a new prescription on behalf of their patient before reusing any medication.
+Staff in care homes and hospices still need to obtain a new prescription on behalf of their patient before the reuse any medication.

 The guidance makes clear that medicines can only be reused if: